-- 1) Services must be: - billed for by a Provider in private practice; - · services which the Provider is licensed to render; and - deemed age appropriate by the Provider. - Wellness immunizations must be received in the Provider's office or at a participating Outpatient pharmacy.
-Routine immunizations are not covered in an Outpatient hospital Setting. - 3) Colorectal cancer screenings are covered in the Provider's office or Outpatient hospital Setting. - 4) To receive 100% coverage for the generic prescription strength over-the-counter (OTC) products listed under Services Which Are Eligible for Reimbursement, services must be purchased at an in-network pharmacy with a prescription from a Provider. - 5) To receive 100% coverage for covered contraceptives (including OTC contraceptives), services must be: - a. a generic drug or a single-source brand name drug that does not have a generic equivalent (single source); - b. multi-source brand name drug when deemed Medically Necessary; - prescribed by a Provider; and must be filled at an in-network pharmacy. - 6) To receive 100% coverage for the HIV preventive medications, services must be for preventive use only.
+- 1) Services must be: - billed for by a Provider in private practice; - services which the Provider is licensed to render; and - deemed age appropriate by the Provider. - 2) Wellness immunizations must be received in the Provider's office or at a participating Outpatient pharmacy.
+Routine immunizations are not covered in an Outpatient hospital Setting. - 3) Colorectal cancer screenings are covered in the Provider's office or Outpatient hospital Setting. - 4) To receive 100% coverage for the generic prescription strength over-the-counter (OTC) products listed under Services Which Are Eligible for Reimbursement, services must be purchased at an in-network pharmacy with a prescription from a Provider. - 5) To receive 100% coverage for covered contraceptives (including OTC contraceptives), services must be: - a generic drug; - brand name drug when deemed Medically Necessary; - prescribed by a Provider; and - must be filled at an in-network pharmacy. - 6) To receive 100% coverage for the HIV preventive medications, services must be for preventive use only.

 - 1) Preventive services are limited to one each per Plan Year. - 2) Preventive services are not recommended for all individuals and appropriateness may be determined by the treating Provider and recommendation guidelines. - 3) A routine preventive screening may identify abnormalities or problems that require immediate intervention or additional diagnosis.
 If this occurs, and your Provider performs additional necessary covered services, these services will generally be covered as diagnostic and/or surgical services and not as preventive care services unless this is the first preventive screening of the Plan Year.
-As such, they may be subject to the Deductible and/or Coinsurance.
+As such, they may be subject to a Copayment and/or Coinsurance.
 You are entitled to routine preventive benefits even if you have an existing Medical condition or if you have a family history of a Medical condition. - 4) Immunizations, laboratory and x-ray services that are completed within five calendar days before or after the annual wellness check-up Visit will be covered at 100%.
-It is your responsibility to inform the Provider when the purpose of your Visit is for the annual wellness check-up.

-- 5) A cost-share may apply for prescription contraceptives other than generic or single source brand name.
-To be covered at 100%, multi-source brand contraceptives must be Medically Necessary as prescribed by a Provider and requires prior-authorization.
+It is your responsibility to inform the Provider when the purpose of your Visit is for the annual wellness check-up. - 5) A cost-share may apply for prescription contraceptives not included under the ACA contraceptive mandate per the USPSTF (U.S. Preventive Services Task Force).
+To be covered at 100%, brand contraceptives must be Medically Necessary as prescribed by a Provider and requires prior-authorization.
 You may purchase up to a 12-month supply of hormonal contraceptives at one time.
-The 12-month supply does not apply to medical contraceptive methods that are not self-administered such as implants, IUDs and Depo-Provera injections. - 6) Benefits for breast pumps are limited to one pump per pregnancy.
+The 12-month supply does not apply to medical contraceptive methods that are not self-administered such as implants, IUDs and DepoProvera injections.

+- 6) Benefits for breast pumps are limited to one pump per pregnancy.
 You may purchase or rent a breast pump from an in-network hospital, doctor or durable Medical company.
-Breast pumps are not covered if purchased through retail stores or an Outpatient pharmacy. - 7) Coverage for smoking cessation prescription drugs and over-the-counter nicotine replacement products are limited to 180 days of therapy per rolling 365 days.
-A coinsurance will apply to services that exceed plan limits.
+Breast pumps are not covered if purchased through retail stores or an Outpatient pharmacy. - Coverage for smoking cessation prescription drugs and over-the-counter nicotine replacement products are limited to 180 days of therapy per rolling 365 days.
+A Copayment will apply to services that exceed plan limits.